-Borel's theorem says that every power series is the Taylor series of some smooth function.
-In other words: for every collection of prescribed partial derivatives at some point, there is a smooth function having these as actual partial derivatives.
+Borel's Theorem (also called Borel's Lemma) says that every power series is the Taylor series of some smooth function.
+In other words: for every collection of prescribed partial derivatives at some point, there is a smooth function having these as its actual derivatives.

 For a Cartesian space of dimension , write for the -algebra of smooth functions with values in .